ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ## Reading and writing values

 ### Key names
 When using `KDB` and `KeySet` directly you would have to specify the whole key name to access a value.
-In the high-level API you do not have to do this everytime you access a value.
+In the high-level API you do not have to do this every time you access a value.
 Instead, you pass a parent key to `elektraOpen` and use getters and setters which get passed in only the part below that key in the KDB.
 For example, if you call `elektraOpen` with `"/sw/org/myapp/#0/current"`, you can access your applications configuration value for the key `"/sw/org/myapp/#0/current/message"` with the provided getters and setters by passing them only `"message"` as the name for the configuration value.

 ### Read values from the KDB
 A typical application will want to read some configuration values at start.
-This should be made as easy as possibible for the developer.
+This should be made as easy as possible for the developer.
 Reading configuration data in most cases is not part of the business logic of the application and therefore should not "pollute" the applications source code with cumbersome setup and file-parsing code.
 This is exactly where Elektra comes in handy, because you can leave all the configuration file handling and parsing to the underlying layers of Elektra and just use the high-level API to access the desired data.
 Reading values from KDB can be done with elektra-getter functions that follow a simple naming scheme:

 `elektraGet` + the type of the value you want to read.

-For example, you can get the value for the keyname "message" like this:
+For example, you can get the value for the key named "message" like this:

 ```c
 Elektra * elektra = elektraOpen ("/sw/org/myapp/#0/current", NULL, NULL);